Leesville in Saluda County, South Carolina — The American South (South Atlantic)

 Erected by Grandchildren of Elijah and Lula Shealy.

 Location.
 34° 1.217′ N, 81° 31.45′ W. Marker is in Leesville, South Carolina, in Saluda County.
 Marker is on Old Delmar School Road.
+Marker is located to the left of the school's front entrance.
 Touch for map.
-Marker is located to the left of the school's front entrance.
 Marker is in this post office area: Leesville SC 29070, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 10 other markers are within 12 miles of this marker, measured as the crow flies.
-A different marker also named Delmar School Hare’s Mill (approx. 2.8 miles away); Hartley House (approx. 7.3 miles away); Lee's Tavern Site (approx. 7.6 miles away); Flat Grove (approx. 10.1 miles away); Lewie Chapel (Old Gilbert Methodist Church) / The Lewie Family (approx. 10.3 miles away); Revolutionary Skirmish Near Juniper Springs (approx. 10.3 miles away); St. Peter Church (approx. 10.8 miles away); Mitchell Hill Advent Christian Chruch (approx. 10.9 miles away); Butler Family Graves (approx. 11.3 miles away).
+At least 10 Delmar School (about 400 feet away, measured in a direct line); Hare’s Mill (approx. 2.8 miles away); Hartley House (approx. 7.3 miles away); Lee's Tavern Site (approx. 7.6 miles away); Flat Grove (approx. 10.1 miles away); Lewie Chapel (Old Gilbert Methodist Church) / The Lewie Family (approx. 10.3 miles away); Revolutionary Skirmish Near Juniper Springs (approx. 10.3 miles away); St. Peter Church (approx. 10.8 miles away); Mitchell Hill Advent Christian Chruch (approx. 10.9 miles away); Butler Family Graves (approx. 11.3 miles away).

 Regarding Delmar School.
 The building is the current home of Delmar Nutrition Site.

-Categories. • 20th Century • Cemeteries & Burial Sites • Education • Notable Buildings •
+Categories. • Cemeteries & Burial Sites • Education • War, US Civil •

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on January 23, 2020.
 This page originally submitted on October 26, 2008, by Brian Scott of Anderson, South Carolina.
-This page has been viewed 857 times since then.
+This page has been viewed 907 times since then and 4 times this year.
 Photos: 1, 2, 3, 4. submitted on October 26, 2008, by Brian Scott of Anderson, South Carolina.